Easy Vegetarian Chili

 There are so many options when it comes to chili toppings!

-• Greek yogurt – I like using plain Greek yogurt in place of sour cream for a cool, tangy topping.
+• Greek yogurt: I like using plain full fat Greek yogurt in place of sour cream for a cool, tangy topping, but sour cream is a great option as well.

-• Avocado – I love adding sliced avocado to my chili to add healthy fats and a creamy flavor.
+• Avocado: I love adding sliced avocado to my chili for some healthy fats.

 What to Serve with Chili